seaofproblems/Byi-on-PT/README.md

 2. More notes, for everyone
  - I'm a multishipper!
 I enjoy every single ship tbh.
 Just not Genshin Impact, gave me enough stress.
 And about the toxic ships, I only like them for the angst, no I can't imagine them being happy together for once, I love angst man
  - Please I don't wanna talk with anger issues, sensitive or mental issues people,..
 Because I might say things that triggered you, I just can't words my sentences correctly sometimes.
  - Never take what I say seriously, like, all I said was a joke and never serious for once, and I don't use tonetags much.
 The only tonetags I use most are "/srs" and "/genq", but you can spot the serious tone right.
+Hey if you're not in the age I only interact, it's alright to talk to me, no weird topics that's all.
+(Huge age gap I'll consider ignoring)
  - I yap, rant a lot, on dms or on calls (If you don't have my yapping msgs daily yes I'm afraid I might disturb you..), please tell me if you don't like it (because I sometimes forget to check people's status before dm-ing I apologize, If I accidentally made that mistake I swear I'd feel insanely guilty).
  - I HATE getting ignored.
 If I did get ignored, I'd just stay silent and upset for the whole time.
 Or, if you talk to me in a dry tone, I'd leave you alone because I'm scared, a silent apology.
  - Venting to me is never recommended, I don't know how to comfort people and I can't handle negative energies.
 (Close friends can still do it, but I'd stay silent because I don't want to accidentally trigger you).